jimmybunter01/Soccermatics/README.md

 # Soccermatics
- Notebooks and files used as part of the https://soccermatics.readthedocs.io/en/latest/index.html course.
+ Notebooks and files created as part of the [Soccermatics](https://soccermatics.readthedocs.io/en/latest/index.html) course.